flashyang/CloudService/README.md

 · Language(s): Front end is HTML Ajax + Backend is Python Flask

-· Development and production web server:  Flask build-in and NGINX with Gunicorn
+· Development web server:  NGINX and Gunicorn

-· Testing frameworks: unittest module built in to the Python standard library.
+· Testing frameworks: unit test module built in to the Python standard library coverrage 85%+.

-· Persistent Storage: mySQL (ClearDB)
+· Persistent Storage: mySQL (ClearDB deployed on Heroku)

-· Caching: Redis
+· Caching: Redis (deployed on EC2)

 · API technology: REST (For the external API we also used the Google auth and we successfully implement it in our loacl host.
 However, when we deploy it to EC2 instance there a lot of network and bugs we can't fix.